App Settings

 2. Click Save.

-When a k-anonymization policy is applied to a data source, the columns targeted by the policy are queried under a fingerprinting process that generates rules enforcing k-anonymity.
-The results of this query, which may contain data that is subject to regulatory constraints such as GDPR or HIPAA, are stored in Immuta's metadata database.
+When a randomized response policy is applied to a data source, the columns targeted by the policy are queried under a fingerprinting process.
+To enforce the policy, Immuta generates and stores predicates and a list of allowed replacement values that may contain data that is subject to regulatory constraints (such as GDPR or HIPAA) in Immuta's metadata database.

 The location of the metadata database depends on your deployment: